99Alphapriority/AlgorithmsCompilation/README.md

 # AlgorithmsCompilation
-source code for all the algorithms I have learned.
+source code for all the algorithms I have learned and leetcode questions solved with their explanation.

-Using the book, Introduction to Algorithms 3rd Edition

-1. Sorting Algorithms
-  1.1.
-Insertion Sort
-  1.2.
-Merge Sort
+ Keeping a record of the explanations would help in going over the question faster and improve my documentation skills.